What diseases cause hemoglobin to decrease? Low hemoglobin level is a very dangerous symptom: causes, prevention, treatment

 7. Dry skin, brittle nails and hair loss.

-Any of these signs is a reason for surrender clinical analysis blood.
+Any of these signs is a reason to give up clinical analysis blood.

-exist medications containing iron in a special, easily digestible form.
-In addition, at severe anemia iron preparations can be administered intramuscularly.
-Medications should be monitored by blood tests.
-But iron preparations are not always well tolerated, and in any case, one should strive to raise the level of hemoglobin. naturally.
-And they can help you with this.
+I exist medications containing iron in a special easily digestible form.
+In addition, when severe anemia Iron supplements can be administered intramuscularly.
+Taking medications should be monitored by blood tests.
+But iron supplements are not always well tolerated, and in any case one should strive to increase hemoglobin levels naturally.
+And they can help you with this

 products with high content gland.

 This is primarily meat and meat products, liver, fish.
-One of the ancient treatments for anemia was the daily ingestion of beef liver.
+One of the ancient methods of treating anemia was the daily consumption of beef liver.

-One of folk recipes is the daily use of a mixture of beetroot, carrot and lemon juices in equal proportions.
-It is necessary to drink a glass of this juice every day.
+One of folk recipes is the daily consumption of a mixture of beet, carrot and lemon juices in equal proportions.
+You should drink a glass of this juice every day.

 A large amount of iron is also found in strawberries, wild strawberries, black currants, and blueberries.